njbigwig/AltairEmulator/README.md

 <img src="images/altair4kbasic.png" alt="Section of Altair 4K BASIC paper tape program"> <br>

 I have been learning Python.
 After reading some articles on the history and impacts Altair 8800, so I became fascinated with the trying to find an emulator to mimic how the Altair 8800 worked.
 Finding none, I started out with a concept and leveraged Microsoft Copilot to complete some of the complex tasks.
 The <em>altairemulator.py</em> emulates the MITS Altair 8800 and supports the execution of the Altair 4K BASIC binary.
 A user can interact with the emulator via the simulated front panel switches and LEDs.
-This program currently runs Windows PCs only. <br>
+This program currently runs Windows PCs only.
+The emulator can support programs up to 64KB. <br>

 ## Installation <br>